OlegVishnivetsky/node-based-dialog-system/README.md

 ---

 :star::star::star::star::star: Feel free to edit the code to suit your needs.
 If you find bugs or have questions, contact me via email, GitHub, or Unity Asset Store reviews.
-I’d also love for you to visit my itch.io page! 😄
+I'd also love for you to visit my itch.io page! 😄

 - **Email**: [olegmroleg@gmail.com](mailto:olegmroleg@gmail.com)
 - **GitHub**: [OlegVishnivetsky](https://github.com/OlegVishnivetsky)